Dry Eye – The Heavy Metal & Radiation Connection + Solutions

 Natural Solutions & Prevention for Dry Eye

-- Get a whole house filter and/or water filter that filters elements like uranium + vanadium
+- Invest in a whole house filter and/or water filter that filters elements like uranium + vanadium

-- Zeolite Spray & Drops to naturally + safely pull these elements out of the body
+- Zeolite Spray to naturally + safely pull these elements out of the body

 - Antioxidant rich foods like Maqui Berry, Goji Berry, Vitamin C to combat free radical damage (10)